Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 All of that is possible because GraphQL allows developers to communicate their needs by using an expressing, yet simple to learn language.

+GraphQL is not a revolution.
+It's an evolution.
+It's the next logical step when you think about API development.